rdkcentral/rdk-halif-hdmi_cec/docs/pages/halSpec.md

 ### Quality Control

 - This interface is required to perform static analysis, our preferred tool is Coverity.
-- Copyright validation is required to be performed, e.g.: Black duck, FossID.
+- Open-source copyright validation is required to be performed, e.g.: Black duck, FossID.
 - Have a zero-warning policy with regards to compiling.
-All warnings should be treated as error.
+All warnings are required to be treated as errors.
 - Use of memory analysis tools like Valgrind are encouraged, to identify leaks/corruptions.
-- `HAL` Tests will endeavour to create worst case scenarios to assist investigations.
+- Tests will endeavour to create worst case scenarios to assist investigations.

 ### Licensing

-`HDMI` `CEC` `HAL` implementation is expected to released under the Apache License 2.0.
+The `HAL` implementation is expected to released under the Apache License 2.0.

 ### Build Requirements

-`HDMI` `CEC` `HAL` source code must build into a shared library and must be named as `libRCECHal.so`.
+`The source code must build into a shared library and must be named as `libRCECHal.so`.

 ### Variability Management